-Romania does not levy any stamp or transfer tax on real estate transfers by companies.
+Romania does not levy any stamp or transfer tax on real estate transfer.
 Nonetheless, the purchase of real estate in Romania involves several costs such as notary's fees and Land Book registration fees.

 The following fees are due in an asset deal involving real estate: (i) the fees of the notary public, which vary depending on the value of the transaction.
-For example, for real estate with a value higher than RON 600,001 (EUR 120,500\), a notarial fee of RON 6,405 (EUR 1,300\) plus 0.6% of the real estate value exceeding RON 600,001 (EUR 120,500\) is due and (ii) fees for registration in the Land Book, equal to 0.5% of the purchase price for companies and other legal entities, and 0.15% for individuals.
+For example, for real estate with a value higher than RON600,001 (EUR129,032\), a notarial fee of RON5,080 (EUR1,092\) plus 0.44% of the real estate value exceeding RON600,001 (EUR129,032\) is due and (ii) fees for registration in the Land Book, equal to 0.5% of the purchase price for companies and other legal entities, and 0.15% for individuals.

-It is market practice for the buyer to pay all fees and taxes relating to the transaction.
+It is market practice for the purchaser to pay all fees and taxes relating to the transaction.
 However, the parties can agree to divide the costs.